henryw374/henryw374.github.io.old/_posts/2018-11-15-cross-platform-clojure-tick.md

 <section data-markdown="" data-separator="^\n\n\n" data-separator-vertical="^\n\n" data-separator-notes="^Note:">
 ### Why Do that?
 Note:
-#### Typical app involves both server and client components and I want to avoid Node for the server platform if possible
+Clients keep asking me to build apps that involve both server and client components.
-#### Often the case you need shared brains on server and client
+Prefer to avoid Node for the server platform if possible Often the case you need shared brains on server and client
   - some brains need to be on the server
   - responsive app, server does the validation
   - server needs to generate similar data views to the ui - e.g. send in email